 “In my opinion politicians kick the can down the road because they don’t want to make the hard decisions that need to be made,” Martin said.
 “Look at the budget inflation.
 Politicians don’t want to fix the budget because it would mean cutting a lot of jobs, a lot of workers, a lot of programs, and these are tough and so instead the legislators focus on pork barrel spending and other minute little legislation that doesn’t actually do anything.
 Meanwhile the rest of Alaskans are suffering.”

-With the primary election just weeks away and a pandemic complicating travel, Martin says his main campaign outreach will be online.
+With the primary election just weeks away and a pandemic complicating travel, Martin said his main campaign outreach will be online.
 But he does hope to visit other communities in the house district to campaign in person.

 Two years ago, Martin did some campaign work for his opponent in this year’s primary.
 Kenny Karl Skaflestad came in second in the primary for the house seat in 2018.
 The 60-year-old Skaflestad is a former mayor, councilor and public works director for Hoonah and said he’s running to give people a voice.